Polymer/old-docs-site/resources/tooling-strategy.md

 - *components/platform/platform.js* — The platform shims and polyfills.
 - *components/polymer/polymer.js* — [{{site.project_title}} core](/docs/polymer/polymer.html)
 - *components/core-elements/* — A folder of the meta collection of the core elements.
-- *components/polymer-elements/* — A folder of the meta collection of labs elements.
-- *components/polymer-ui-elements/* — A folder of the meta collection of labs UI elements.
 - A directory for each polyfill repo (CustomElements, HTMLImports, ShadowDOM).

 **projects/**